 - a.
-Motions and Letters.
-Except as otherwise provided below, communications with the Court (other than during conferences, hearings, or trials) should be by motion or letter, filed on ECF.
-Except for confidential settlement letters, discussed in § 1(e) below, or as specifically directed by chambers in advance, the Court will not accept letters or motions from counseled parties by email, fax, telephone, or hard copy mailed or delivered directly to chambers. - b.
-Letter-Motions.
-Letter-motions, as permitted by Local Civ.
-R. 7.1(d) and § 13.1 of the SDNY ECF Rules & Instructions, should be filed using the "letter-motion" option, listed under "motion."
-In particular, parties should file as letter-motions all requests for pre-motion conferences, adjournments, extensions, excess pages,
+Letters.
+Except as otherwise provided below, communications with the Court should be by letter, filed on ECF. - § 13.1 of the Electronic Case Filing Rules & Instructions, should be filed using the "letter-motion" option, listed under "motion."
+In particular, parties should file as letter-motions all requests for pre-motion conferences, adjournments, extensions, excess pages, oral argument, and settlement conferences.
+Requests

-- oral argument, and settlement conferences.
-Requests for other types of non-dispositive relief listed in § 13.1 may also be made by letter-motion. - c.
+- for other types of non-dispositive relief listed in § 13.1 may also be made by letter-motion. - c.
 Informational Letters.
 Letters that are informational in nature and do not request relief (for example, status updates requested by the Court) should be filed using the "letter" option, listed under "other documents." - d.
 Page Limits; Courtesy Copies; Service.
 Absent advance permission from the Court, letters and letter-motions may not exceed four pages in length, exclusive of attachments, which should be kept to a minimum.
 Please do not try to cheat the page limit by splitting a request for relief into two separate four-page letters.
-If a letter or letter-motion includes more than one attachment or exhibit, a courtesy copy of the entire submission, marked as such, must be promptly delivered to chambers by mail, overnight courier, or hand delivery.
+If a letter or letter-motion includes attachments that are voluminous, a courtesy copy marked as such must be delivered to chambers by mail, overnight courier, or hand delivery.
 The courtesy copy should bear the ECF header generated at the time of electronic filing and include tabs for the attachments.
-In pro se cases, letters and letter-motions filed via ECF by represented parties must also be served on the pro se parties (unless they have consented to electronic service via ECF).
-Counsel must indicate the mode of service in the letter to the Court and must also file a proof of service. - e.
-Ex Parte Settlement Letters.
-Ex parte letters required by the Court in advance of a settlement conference should be emailed to the chambers email address, which will be provided in the settlement conference scheduling order. - f.
+In pro se cases, letters and letter-motions filed via ECF must also be served on the pro se party.
+Counsel shall indicate the mode of service in the letter to the Court and shall also file a proof of service via ECF. - e.
+Ex Parte Settlement Conference Letters.
+Ex parte letters required by the Court in advance of a scheduled settlement conference should be emailed to the Court's chambers email address, listed in the settlement conference scheduling order. - f.
 Notification of Settlement.
-If the parties have settled while a motion is pending, or shortly before a scheduled conference or hearing, they must promptly so advise the Court, by letter, in order to avoid unnecessary expenditure of judicial resources. - G. Hand Delivery.
-Permitted hand deliveries may be left with a Court Security Officer at the Worth Street entrance of the Daniel Patrick Moynihan Courthouse.
+If the parties have settled while a motion is pending or shortly before a scheduled conference or hearing, they must promptly advise the Court of the settlement, by letter, in order to avoid unnecessary expenditure of judicial resources. - g.
+Hand Delivery.
+Hand deliveries should be left with a Court Security Officer at the Worth Street entrance of the Daniel Patrick Moynihan Courthouse.
 If the matter requires the Court's immediate attention, ask the Court Security Officer to notify chambers that an urgent delivery has arrived. - h.
 Letters or Emails between Parties.
-Copies of correspondence between the parties or their counsel should not be copied to chambers, or filed on ECF, except as exhibits to otherwise properly-filed documents. - i.
+Copies of correspondence between the parties or their counsel should not be sent to chambers or filed on ECF except as exhibits to otherwise properly-filed documents. - i.
 Telephone Calls.
-For scheduling and calendar matters, counsel may call chambers at 212-805-0228.
-Otherwise, telephone calls are permitted only for urgent matters requiring immediate attention or to obtain permission to submit a document other than via ECF.
+For scheduling and calendar matters, or to request permission to submit letters by fax or email, counsel may call chambers at 212-805-0228.
+Otherwise, telephone calls are permitted only for urgent matters requiring immediate attention.